Luxembourg City to Hong Kong By Air freight, Container ship or Road

 Luxembourg-Findel International Airport to Hong Kong International Airport

-The quickest way to get from Luxembourg City to Hong Kong by ship will take about 44 days 8h and departs from Rotterdam (NLRTM) and arrives into Yantian (CNYTN).
-There are vessels departing every 1-2 days on this route.
-Maersk is one of the carriers that operates regular services on this route with vessels departing 1-2 times a week.
+The quickest way to get from Luxembourg City to Hong Kong by ship will take about 33 days 13h and departs from Port of Antwerp-Bruges (BEANR) and arrives into Shekou (CNSHK).
+There are vessels departing n/a on this route.
+MSC is one of the carriers that operates regular services on this route with vessels departing n/a.

 More about shipping cargo and freight from Luxembourg City to Hong Kong by Air, Ocean and Road

 Scheduled flights between Luxembourg-Findel International Airport (LUX) and Hong Kong International Airport (HKG) depart 2-4 times a day.
-These flights are serviced by Cargolux Italia, Cargolux, Swiss, Silk Way West Airlines, KLM and Turkish Airlines and the typical transit time is around 12h 43m.
+These flights are serviced by Cargolux Italia, Cargolux, Silk Way West Airlines, Atlas Air, Swiss, KLM and Turkish Airlines and the typical transit time is around 12h 31m.

-The distance between Luxembourg City and Hong Kong by cargo ship is 14,603 Nautical Miles (27,045 Kilometres / 16,805 Miles).
-This distance is measured by sea between Port of Antwerp-Bruges (BEANR) and Yantian (CNYTN).
+The distance between Luxembourg City and Hong Kong by cargo ship is 13,224 Nautical Miles (24,490 Kilometres / 15,218 Miles).
+This distance is measured by sea between Port of Antwerp-Bruges (BEANR) and Hong Kong (HKHKG).

 The distance between Luxembourg City and Hong Kong by air is around 9,339 Kilometres (5,803 Miles).
 This distance is measured following typical flight paths between Luxembourg-Findel International Airport (LUX) and Hong Kong International Airport (HKG).